-- 11.4 When claims seek to protect things that are not identified by the applicant at the time of filing the application, but that may be identified in the future by carrying out the applicant's process, such claims are not patentable on the ground of insufficiency of description "e.g., claiming many compounds without proper support in the examples The complete specification must describe "an embodiment" of the invention claimed in each of the claims and the description must be sufficient to enable those in the industry concerned to carry it into effect without their making further inventions and the description must be fair, i.e. it must not be unnecessarily difficult to follow. ". - 11.5 Sufficient disclosure of the invention in the patent specification is the consideration for which a patent is granted.
-While assessing the sufficiency of disclosure, it must be ensured that the best method for performing the invention is described so that the whole subject-matter that is claimed in the claims, and not only a part of it, must be capable of being carried out by a skilled person in the relevant art without the burden of an undue amount of experimentation or application of inventive ingenuity. - 11.6 It may be noted that the IPAB has distinguished the person skilled in the art involved in assessing "Inventive step" and "Enablement".
-In one case (please see the discussion under Inventive Step) the IPAB observed: The Act makes a distinction between the person skilled in the art (the obviousness person) and the person who has average skill
+- 11.4 When claims seek to protect things that are not identified by the applicant at the time of filing the application, but that may be identified in the future by carrying out the applicant's process, such claims are not patentable on the ground of insufficiency of description "e.g., claiming many compounds without proper support in the examples The complete specification must describe "an embodiment" of the invention claimed in each of the claims and the description must be sufficient to enable those in the industry concerned to carry it into effect without their making further inventions and the description must be unnecessarily difficult to follow".25 - 11.5 Sufficient disclosure of the invention in the patent specification is the consideration for which a patent is granted.
+While assessing the sufficiency of disclosure, it must be ensured that the best method for performing the invention known to the applicant is described so that the whole subject-matter that is claimed in the claims, and not only a part of it, must be capable of being carried out by a skilled person in the relevant art without the burden of an undue amount of experimentation or application of inventive ingenuity.

-&lt;sup>25 Raj Praksh v Mangatram Chowdhury (AIR 1978 Del 1 at 9) following Farbewerke Hoechst Aktiengesellschaft Vormals Meister Lucius & Bruning a Corporation etc. Vs. Unichem Laboratories and Ors".(AIR1969Bom255)
+25 Raj Praksh v Mangatram Chowdhury (AIR 1978 Del 1 at 9) following Farbewerke Hoechst Aktiengesellschaft Vormals Meister Lucius & Bruning a Corporation etc. Vs. Unichem Laboratories and Ors".(AIR1969Bom255)